hepcat72/CFF/README.md

    If you encounter any problems during the example run, refer to "INSTALL" below.

+## USAGE

+2 pre-configured shell scripts for the standard pipeline have been provided:

+    - run_CFF_on_FastA.tcsh
+    - run_CFF_on_FastQ.tcsh

+Each runs the various steps of the pipeline given minimal parameters:

+    1. Trim length
+    2. Maximum Number of Expected Errors per Sequence\*
+    3. ASCII offset for quality scores\* (either 33 or 64)
+    4. Output directory
+    5. Sequence files (one for each sample)

+\* - These parameters are for run_CFF_on_FastQ.tcsh only.

+For advanced user, the individual steps of the pipeline can of course be run and their parameters fine-tuned.
+Refer to *THE PIPELINE* section below for more details.
+The ASCII offset depends on the format of your fastq files.
+It's usually 64, but could be 33.
+You can find details here: http://drive5.com/usearch/manual/fastq_params.html

+The most common parameters to tweak are the trim length and the maximum number of expected errors.
+Read on for tips to selecting appropriate values for these parameters.

+### CHOOSING A TRIM LENGTH & MAX NUMBER OF EXPECTED ERRORS

+All sequences in the input must be trimmed to a single length and generally, there should only be 1 error expected per sequence in order for CFF analysis to work optimally.
+A selected trim length will trim longer sequences down to size and skip shorter sequences.
+A max number of expected errors will be used by run_CFF_on_FastQ.tcsh to filter lesser quality sequences.

+As a rule of thumb, for short reads, an arbitrary trim length which captures most sequences and a maximum number of expected errors per sequence of 1 are acceptable.
+For longer reads the maximum number of expected errors should be increased.
+A simple rule of thumb could be: max expected errors = length of your read/100.
+To choose optimal values for these parameters to get the most out of your data, you should run `usearch fastq_stats` on a representative sample from your data and select thresholds that will include the most sequences at the highest quality.
+To see an example case, refer to EXAMPLE 4 in the EXAMPLES section near the bottom of this README.

 ## THE PIPELINE

 The pipeline is primarily a 7-step process whose goal is to find sequences that are as error-free as possible.
 There are also 3 additional steps at the end to: filter insertions & deletions, convert the output to be compatible with qiime version 1.3.0 (see qiime.org), and a follow-up analysis designed to find pairs of similar sequences that behave differently in a population.
 It can be run with a single command (run_CFF_on_FastA.tcsh or run_CFF_on_FastQ.tcsh), but each script component is also available: